ruinabeshima/flashcard-generator/README.md

 ## Authentication
 Used Supabase Auth to manage login and register.
-Google OAuth + Email accounts
+Google OAuth + Email accounts.
-Added loading states and error message handling for all buttons / form submits
+Added loading states and error message handling for all buttons / form submits.
+Handled redirects when the user is logged in or logged out.
+Added logout button to clear session.

 TODO: Client side validation